-Explore the best trails near Trabuco Canyon with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Trabuco Canyon with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Initially it's very easy with very little incline.
 There's a few little side trails you can go on which are unmarked.
 It can be mildly dangerous because of all the rocks.
 At the end of the trail, it dumps you into this cool rock formation but you can also go and climb up to the top of other ones.
 I climbed up onto a ridge beside the creek and had a great view of the valley.
 It's relatively short and kid-friendly.
 You can also avoid paying for parking by parking at the supermarket but you didn't here it from me!

 this hike was pretty cool. we only went as far as the first major waterfall, about 2 miles in. the trail is overgrown but you can see where it is. at this time you will have to cross streams a few times. wear long pants. its beautiful. go while there is water.

 Just an FYI for anyone who doesn't follow the Trabuco Ranger District closure page.
 This road is now limited to residents only due to several severe mud slides yesterday that took the road out and buried several cars.
 According to the TRS (Trabuco ranger station) this road will be closed until further notice and access to Holy Jim/ Horsethief Canyon will be limited to North Main Divide road (which is also closed for the winter) so as of now, Holy Jim is inaccessible from either direction.